arthurguedes375/Fields/README.md

 # @arthurguedes375/fields-validator-repo

 ## About
-This library validates data based on a Repository which is a Schema with the Filters and the structure expected from the data
+This library validates data based on a Schema with the Filters and the structure expected from the data

 ## Tips :bulb:
 A good way to see how it actually works is reading the tests.